fnetai/cli/project/fundamentals/template.md

 ## Overview

-[Brief description of this fundamental and its role in [Project X]]
+[Brief description of this fundamental and its role in Flownet CLI]

 ## Details